-I like ballroom dancing, club dancing, cooking, reading, playing games, programming, tennis, biking, building, traveling, watching movies, rock climbing, skydiving, and just living in general.
+I like ballroom dancing, club dancing, cooking, reading, playing games, programming, ultimate frisbee, racquetball, biking, building, traveling, watching movies, rock climbing, skydiving, and just living in general.

 For professional information about me, including my resume and a portfolio and explanation of my work, see the professional portfolio section.

 Some of my projects are available through the projects page.

 I live in Madison, Wisconsin, with my partner Danielle.